DOE Addresses Privacy for Data Enabled by Smart Grid Technologies: Convenes Multistakeholder Process to develop Voluntary Code of Conduct

 - Integrity/Security Work Group – Lead: Ward Pyles, Southern Company, email@example.com

 - Management/Redress Work Group - Lead: Chuck Piotrowski, Green Mountain Power, firstname.lastname@example.org

-The first meeting took place on February 26, 2013 from 9:30am to 4:30 pm in Washington, DC.
+Federal Smart Grid Task Force convened the first meeting in the multistakeholder process on February 26, 2013 from 9:30am to 4:30 pm in Washington, DC.
 Stakeholders engaged in an open, transparent, consensus-driven process to develop the VCC.
 The objectives of the meeting were to 1) promote discussion among stakeholders regarding a proposed VCC outline, including the types of data to be covered and 2) establish procedural rules for developing the VCC.

 - Meeting Minutes-February 26, 2013